-The interceptors classes (and their dependencies) must be added to the client classpath to be properly instantiated and called from the client side.
+As on the server, the client interceptor classes (and their dependencies) must be added to the classpath to be properly instantiated and invoked.

 See Section 11.1.26, "Interceptor" for an example which shows how to use interceptors to add properties to a message on the server.